Porto Torres

 The town became an important port and trading center during the Roman Empire.
 Remnants of this ancient past can be explored at the Archaeological Park of Turris Libisonis, which includes well-preserved Roman ruins, such as baths, an amphitheater, and an ancient basilica.

 Throughout history, Porto Torres was ruled by various civilizations, including the Byzantines, the Pisans, and the Aragonese.
-In more recent times, the town became a significant industrial center, especially for the production of cement.
+In more recent times, the town became a significant industrial centre, especially for the production of cement.

 The town became an important port and trading center during the Roman Empire.
 Remnants of this ancient past can be explored at the Archaeological Park of Turris Libisonis, which includes well-preserved Roman ruins, such as baths, an amphitheater, and an ancient basilica.

 Throughout history, Porto Torres was ruled by various civilizations, including the Byzantines, the Pisans, and the Aragonese.
-In more recent times, the town became a significant industrial center, especially for the production of cement.
+In more recent times, the town became a significant industrial centre, especially for the production of cement.

 Highlights and nearby attractions